bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/the rate at which aircraft weight decreases.md

 ### Introduction
 Unless you are drone striking an orphanage the only reason your plane should really be loosing weight is through fuel consumption, and here's a real shocker fuel consumption is determined by... engines. (atleast I hope so)

-So we need a nice way of expressing fuel consumption interms of thrust, to do this we use [[specific fuel consumption (aircraft)]].
+So we need a nice way of expressing fuel consumption in terms of thrust, to do this we use [[specific fuel consumption (aircraft)]].

 ![[specific fuel consumption (aircraft)]]

-### When in equalibrium
+### When in equilibrium
 Well we know that:
 - Thrust = Drag
 - Lift = Weight